Air Quality and Training Guidelines

 91-150: No intensity outside.
 If outdoor training, keep it under 2hr

-151-200: Possible outdoor endurance training if limited exposure.
+151-200: Possible outdoor endurance training if you don’t have conditions affected by air quality (asthma, etc).
+Keep it easy and under 1hr.
 Might move to indoor training.

 200+: Move training indoors with air filtration